 Buying a stroller is just as complicated as buying a car.
 All you want to do is take your baby for a walk, but we're talking about hundreds of different ways that you can push your kid around the block.
-Most parents will own at least one stroller—most likely a full-size or lightweight stroller—and we think the Britax B-Agile is the best choice in that category.
+Most parents will own at least one stroller—most likely a full-size or lightweight stroller—and we think the Britax B-Agile is the best choice.

 The biggest problem with most stroller reviews is the limited scope.
 With so many brands available, the "top 10″ lists that are prevalent at parenting sites are so varied that they feel arbitrary in their selections.
 Even some of the most reliable sources in our research—namely, Baby Gizmo and Consumer Reports—had gaps in their coverage, didn't seem up-to-date, and didn't do a great job of comparing strollers within categories.
 So it's hard to decide on what the right ones are by online research alone.

 Nothing beats seeing a stroller in person, and when you're actively looking for strollers, you realize that you see them everywhere.
-I know that not every parent's opinion is the same, but we stopped a lot (well over a hundred) of parents over a five-month period to talk about their strollers and what they do and don't like about them.
+I know that not every parent's opinion is the same, but we stopped a lot of parents (well more than a hundred) over a five-month period to talk about their strollers and what they do and don't like about them.

-And then of course, there's the testing of them.
-There's no way to test every single stroller out there because of the sheer number of brands, and then models within those brands.
+And then, of course, there's the testing.
+There's no way to test every single stroller out there because of the sheer number of brands and then models within those brands.
 After extensive web research, we focused in on the brands that were consistently referenced at the major websites to make sure we got to see them in person.
 These brands are:

 - Phil and Ted's